 Many women put a lot of time, money and effort into their hair because it makes them feel beautiful and confident.
-Unfortunately, excessive use of harsh styling techniques can damage hair and cause hair loss, as many African American women have experienced.
+Unfortunately, excessive use of harsh styling techniques can damage hair and cause female hair loss, as many African American women have experienced.

 A recent survey from 2016 indicates that nearly half of all African American women have experienced hair loss.
 According to researchers, the leading cause of this hair loss is a condition called Central Centrifugal Cicatricial Alopecia (CCCA).
 CCCA occurs when inflammation and destruction of hair follicles causes scarring and permanent hair loss.
 This condition typically affects the crown and is often caused by excessive use of hot combs and chemicals, such as those found in relaxers, dyes and bleaches.
 Genetic and autoimmune components are also being researched as contributing factors.